polyphene/docs.holium.org/docs/get-started/setting-up.md

 The tutorial data are sourced from [Kaggle](https://www.kaggle.com/).
 They represent numbers on avocado sales in the United States.
-The goal of our transformation pipeline is to create a data pipeline to get numbers of avocado type sales based on a given year.
+The goal of our transformation pipeline is to create a data pipeline to get numbers of avocado type sales for on a given year.

 To be able to follow this tutorial you will first need to install Rust on your machine.
 They have various ways of installing it on your machine.